userjack6880/picluster/content/modules/accounting.md

 ## Signing into the WebGUI (Optional)

-It's very common for administrative tools to provide Web-based Graphical User Interfaces (WebGUI) for ease of use.
-FreeIPA is one such example.
+Along with the CLI, FreeIPA provides an intuitive Web-based Graphical User Interface (WebGUI) to manage the system.

-For FreeIPA, the WebGUI is available at [http://pi-hpc-head01.pi.local](http://pi-hpc-head01.pi.local), however, since the dns server is local to the pi's you'll have to do a little configuration to access it.
+The WebGUI is available at [http://pi-hpc-head01.pi.local](http://pi-hpc-head01.pi.local), however, since the dns server is local to the pi's you'll have to do a little configuration to access it.

 According to whether your client is running, Windows, MacOS, or Linux, you'll have to follow different instructions.